leeroybrun/node-universal-router/HOW_IT_WORKS.md

 When we add routes we :
 - add them to routes object
 - add them to private router
-- emits a "router:add" event.
+- emits a "route:add" event.

 #### router.route